-The NOAH's Ark Aftercare Programme What the programme offers The aftercare programme runs from 13H30 until 16H00 during the school term.
-It is comprised of: a meal served daily, supervised homework sports on a Tuesday (mainly soccer and netball played on an piece of empty ground and supervised by volunteers). craft on a Wednesday (the craft work is taught by traditional crafters from the community - beadwork, weaving as well as pottery- some of which is sold to tourists) on Fridays volunteers from the Ark undertake home visits opportunity for counselling The meal provided daily is a key component of the programme.
+The NOAH's Ark Aftercare Programme

+What the programme offers

+The aftercare programme runs from 13H30 until 16H00 during the school term.
+It comprises:

+- a meal served daily; - supervised homework; - sports on a Tuesday (mainly soccer and netball played on an piece of empty ground and supervised by volunteers); - craft on a Wednesday (the craft work is taught by traditional crafters from the community beadwork, weaving as well as pottery- some of which is sold to tourists); - volunteers from the Ark undertake home visits on Fridays; and - an opportunity for counselling.

+The meal provided daily is a key component of the programme.
 The learners are also served food at 09h00 every day during the school holidays.
 Sometimes food parcels are provided for the children to take home in the holidays (instead of a meal being served at the school).
 Typically the meal consists of rice or samp or pap accompanied by red meat or chicken or soya mince or vegetables.
 E-pap, highly fortified mealie meal is also served.

-A structured homework session is built into the afternoon programme.
-A volunteer group of out of school youth that have matriculated, and some teachers help the learners with this.
+A structured homework session is built into the afternoon programme and a volunteer group consisting of out of school youth that have matriculated and some teachers help the learners with this.
 However, it appears that this is only done once a week.

-Additional activities, some with a therapeutic purpose facilitated by another NGO DramAidE 5 , are undertaken to help vulnerable learners to cope with their situations.
+Additional activities, some with a therapeutic purpose facilitated by another NGO DramAidE2, are undertaken to help vulnerable learners to cope with their situations.
 This includes building memory boxes, participating in drama activities and role-play and having guest speakers speak on a range of motivational topics.

 On a Friday the Ark volunteers visit the homes of vulnerable learners.
 Each volunteer is responsible for three homes.
-They have a form called the HomeVisit Checklist, which they fill in to record what they observe and on which any necessary follow up actions are recorded.
+They have a form called the Home Visit Checklist, which they fill in to record what they observe and on which any necessary follow up actions are recorded.
 This form covers a range of information from the appearance of the child and the home conditions, to who is present at the home and their relationship to the child.
-The form also covers information pertaining to any social assistance the child receives.
+The form also covers information pertaining to any social

+The NOAH's Ark Aftercare Programme assistance the child receives.
 The Ark manager employed by NOAH is a trained counsellor and is able to provide a counselling service.
 During the holidays the programme of activities continues usually starting at 12h00 with a meal.
-The programme then ends with another meal at 16h00.
-The roles and responsibilities of the organization The Ark has three paid employees: the manager, a child minder and a cook, who prepares the food daily.
+The programme then ends with another meal at 16h00. with another mear at 1000.
+The roles and responsibilities of the organisation The Ark has three paid employees, they are the manager, a child minder and a cook, who prepares the food daily.
 NOAH pays these three staff members a modest salary.
-In addition there are some community-based volunteers who do home visits and some out of school youth you have completed their Matric who offer homework support and supervise sporting activities.
+In addition there are some community-based volunteers who do home visits and some out of school youth who have completed their Matric and offer homework support and supervise sporting activities.
 Although they are volunteers, NOAH has a policy of paying a small stipend or providing food parcels as an incentive to volunteers.

-The NOAH's Ark Aftercare Programme The roles and responsibilities of the school The teachers are most often responsible for identifying vulnerable learners and alerting the NOAH staff as to which learners need to be part of the aftercare programme.
+The roles and responsibilities of the school The teachers are most often responsible for identifying vulnerable learners and alerting the NOAH staff as to which learners need to be part of the aftercare programme.
 SGB members and other parents are responsible for collecting the firewood that is used for cooking the meals.
-The SGB chair makes sure that this is done.
+The SGB chair makes sure this is done.
 A large, empty classroom at Ndlovu Primary School is used as a dining room and the school has provided all the necessary crockery and cutlery.
-The Ark uses the school computer room as its activity room for both homework as well as the other activities such as the craftwork.
+The Ark uses the school computer room as its activity room for both homework as well as other the activities such as the craftwork.